 New dwarf planets:-

 According to officially recognized by International Astronomical Union (IAU) new dwarf planets are Eris, Haumea, and Makemake.
+Because they are discovered almost recently.

 3. Eris